-BD India Launches Rapid Molecular Technique for Detecting Multidrug-resistant Tuberculosis (MDR-TB) and other Infectious Diseases | Business
+BD India launches rapid molecular technique for detecting multidrug-resistant tuberculosis (MDR-TB) and other infectious diseases | Business

-The new BD MAX MDR-TB assay complements this technology enabling clinicians to rapidly test for TB and multidrug resistance as a first-line test and then use the BD BACTEC MGIT system for broader drug susceptibility testing and patient monitoring.
+To enable clinicians to rapidly test for TB and multidrug resistance as a first-line test, BD Diagnostics, a segment of BD Lifesciences (Becton, Dickinson, and Company), today introduced the BD MAX molecular diagnostic system and availability of the BD MAX™ MDR-TB panel in India.

 - Country: